-On March 10, 2022, Maine Power Link, LLC ("MPL") submitted an application for authority to charge negotiated rates associated with transmission capacity rights on its proposed Northern Maine Line transmission project (the "Project").75 Comments on MPL's application were due on or before March 28, 2022.
-The Maine Office of Public Advocate ("MOPA") submitted comments urging the FERC to condition its approval of the application subject to a number of additional conditions.76 On April 15, MPL answered MOPA's comments (asserting that the first two conditions suggested are unnecessary and the other two conditions "can be addressed in the negotiation of the TSA, as part of the Northern Maine RFP process").
+project (the "Project").
+Comments on MPL's application were due on or before March 28, 2022.
+The Maine Office of Public Advocate ("MOPA") submitted comments urging the FERC to condition its approval of the application subject to a number of additional conditions.
+MPL answered MOPA's comments (asserting that the first two conditions suggested are unnecessary and the other two conditions "can be addressed in the negotiation of the TSA, as part of the Northern Maine RFP process").
 On April 19, MOPA answered MPL's April 15 answer.
-This matter is pending before the FERC.
+This matter remains pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-• TSA: NSTAR/Park City Wind (ER22-1247)
+TSA: NSTAR/Park City Wind (ER22-1247)